 Jaren Feeley is a musician-composer based in Berkeley, California.
 His work focuses on the intersection of music and community building.
 He has created original scores for over a dozen productions in the Bay Area including work with Ragged Wing Ensemble, Custom Made Theater, Cutting Ball Theatre, and A.C.T.'s Costume Shop.
 His scores have incorporated chamber music and spoken word, children's choirs and dystopian electronica.
 In addition to composing, Jaren regularly organizes themed concerts and artistic happenings.
 He is the founder and artistic director of Moonstruck, a popular concert series that brings audiences to remote locations in the Bay Area wilderness for site-specific performances.
 Learn more at jarenfeeley.com.

 SELENA FELICIANO (she/her)

-Selena is a member of community, and artist in Oakland, CA. Her work focuses on amplifying the messages of people and movements rooted in sustainability.
-A graduate of UC Berkeley's Urban Studies program, Selena has a passion for the critical redesigning of 21st century collective ownership—that of regenerative land stewardship, cooperative models of sustainable asset creation for underrepresented groups, and climate resilience.
-She sees her art practice as a radical tool for joy, and co-creates as a member of the Bay Area-based bela bela music collective.
-Selena is excited to dust off some of her ol' theater chops as a new member of Agile Rascal!
-When she's not on two wheels, Selena is a beekeeper and very lazy surfer.
+Selena is a member of community, and artist on occupied Chochenyo Ohlone land (Oakland, CA).
+Her work focuses on amplifying the messages of people and movements rooted in climate justice.
+Selena has a passion for the critical redesign of 21st century collective ownership—that of regenerative land stewardship, cooperative models of sustainable asset creation for underrepresented groups, and energy resilience.
+When she's not on two wheels, Selena is surfing or hiking among redwoods.
 More info at: www.selenafeliciano.com

 KEAN HAUNT (he/him)